 Retargeting your lost visitors cuts across many platforms, not just Google AdWords conversion.
 For example, email retargeting helped KLM Royal Dutch Airlines get a 34% open rate and a 94% higher click-through rate for their targeted messages.

 In another example, Add3 increased their client’s revenue through retargeting by 200%.
 Retargeting works, plain and simple.

 #3: Test Your Landing Page Design

 44% of companies use split testing.
 It should be 100%.

 Your ad copy controls your click-through rate, while your landing page influences your conversion rate.
+These are different conversion type metrics.
 The design of your landing page will make all the difference in your campaign’s conversion rate.

 When your landing page is high-converting, you can maximize your clicks and traffic.
-Instead of wasting money on Google AdWords, you’ll see continual improvement.
+Instead of wasting money, you’ll see continual improvement on Google AdWords conversion.

 Many organizations have benefitted from testing their landing pages.
 According to Event 360, President Obama raised an additional $60 million using A/B testing on his landing page and other related elements.